CSRaghunandan/ExData_Plotting1/README.md

 ## Introduction

+NOTE:

+ set the working direcetory to the cloned github directory the household_power_consumption.txt data file should be placed inside the cloned directory for the code to work

+ if sqldf is not installed, run this command in R console install.packages("sqldf")

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning